Raid the Cage: Gameplay

 Correctly answering the question will open the cage's door for a certain amount of time (10 seconds for the first question and increasing by 10 seconds after each question, up to 90 seconds), during which the grabber retrieves prizes from the cage.
 Some larger prizes may require completing a physical challenge before collecting, which can be accomplished over multiple runs.
-The grabber must be careful as there are no timekeeping devices to keep track of time, except for a warning towards the end right before the door closes.
+For each question, the grabber can enter and leave the cage only once.
+The grabber must be careful as there are no timekeeping devices to keep track of time, except for a warning in the last three seconds right before the door closes.

-Once at least five questions has been answered, the contestants are given the option to end the game prior to seeing the next question, keeping any prizes they have collected up to that point.
+After the fifth (or any subsequent) question has been answered correctly and the grabber has safely left the cage in time, the contestants are given the option to end the game prior to seeing the next question, keeping any prizes they have collected up to that point.
 If an incorrect answer is given or the grabber is trapped in the cage at any point, the game ends and the contestants lose everything.

-If the players successfully answer nine questions correctly, they may attempt one final question, in which they may confer.
+If the players successfully answer nine questions correctly and the grabber has safely left the cage in time for all nine questions, they may choose to walk away or risk their prizes to attempt the tenth and final question, in which they may confer.
 Correctly answering this question awards all the prizes in the cage.